roupasz/MacOS-Ansible-Bootstrap/roles/krew_plugins/README.md

-krew_plugins
+Role Name
 =========

-Role that will to install mac os kubectl, krew and related plugins.
+The `krew_plgins` Ansible Role, is installing a list of krew plugins that that should be present in every one of my machines.

+In more detail, it installs `kubectl` and then `krew` before installing the relavant plugins.

 Requirements
 ------------
-n/a
+`Kubectl` should be present.

 Variables
 --------------

-- `krew_plugins` : A list of Krew plugins to install.
+- `krew_plugins` : A list of Krew plugins to be installed.

 Paramaters
 --------------